lacherogwu/backend-boilerplate/README.md

 const docs = await crud.find(false, { title }, 'title description');
 ```

+### Apis

+You can use the Api class to create your own api controller

 ### Env configuration

 Copy the .env.example file and rename the file to .env